rust-lang/reference/src/procedural-macros.md

 semicolon.
 For example, `make_answer` from the previous example can be invoked as `make_answer!{}`, `make_answer!();` or `make_answer![];`.

+These macros cannot expand to syntax that defines new `macro_rule` style macros.

 ### Derive mode macros

 *Derive mode macros* define new modes for the `derive` attribute.
-The macros define new items given the token stream of a [struct], [enum], or [union].
+These macros define new items given the token stream of a [struct], [enum], or [union].
 They also define derive mode helper attributes.